 Register siblings or for multiple sessions to receive $25 off each additional camp registration.

-To apply for a scholarship to Camp Shakespeare, please submit the following items to the Shakespeare Theatre Company Education Department.
+To apply for a scholarship to Camp Shakespeare, please submit the following items to the Shakespeare Theatre Company Engagement and Education Department:

 Why do you want to attend Camp Shakespeare and what do you hope to gain from the experience?

-- A copy of applicant’s 2017 tax return for proof of income or documentation proving your qualification for free or reduced school lunch.
+- A copy of applicant’s 2018 tax return for proof of income or documentation of qualification for free or reduced school lunch.